Adam Laxalt on The Border Crisis - April 8th, Hour 2

 I never ran for school president.

-Uh it's very rough on families, and uh it wasn't until 2014 uh when there was an open attorney general race in the state of Nevada, and uh we had a lot of Republicans and Democrats that combine together to support a Democrat for AG.
+And it wasn't until 2014 when there was an open attorney general race in the state of Nevada.

-And I was motivated to be part of the fighting conservative attorney general group that was pushing back against Obama's phone and pen at the time.
+And I was motivated to be part of the fighting conservative Attorney General group that was pushing back against Obama's phone and pen at the time.

 And I knew I'd have the support of President Trump.

-I was his chairman in in 2020 here in the state of Nevada, and I I just knew there was no one that could take her on that would have the name ID, have the ability to run the type of campaign that we are running now.
+And I just knew there was no one that could take her on that would have the name ID, have the ability to run the type of campaign that we are running now.

 We're on offense.